fritzvd/ulysses/README.md

 ## Chapters

 ### Telemachus
-Stephen Dedalus (SD) is rudely woken by his frienemy: Buck Mulligan, loud-mouthed "Userper".
+Stephen Dedalus (SD) is rudely woken by his frienemy: Buck Mulligan, loud-mouthed "Usurper".
 SD lives in a fortress tower of some kind.

 ### Nestor
 SD is teaching his class, and sort of tongue-in-cheek mocking the "dumb" kid in the classroom.
 Kids a relieved to leave the class room and SD goes over algebra with one of the children that stays behind.